waggle-sensor/sensors/README.md

 $ ver
 ```

 ## Talker
-For a purpose to talk with new firmware, scripts in talker folder have been designed.
-Basically, the coresense boards send calculated sensor values through serial.
+Scripts in talker folder have been designed to talk with the new firmware.

-"talker.py" is the main script, and other python scripts work to convert raw data into human understandable value.

 ### To start talker.py

 To start talker.py, do:
 ```
-python3 talker.py <port name>
+python3 talker.py -s <port name> -c <command set text file> -r
 ```
-<port name> means the name of port which coresense boards are connected.
+A user has to put a serial device name. -c option is to import command sets from a text file, and -r option is to send command sets imported from a text file repeatedly.
-For example,
+For example:
 ```
-python3 talker.py /dev/ttyACM0
+$ python3 talker.py -s /dev/ttyACM0 -c cmdset.txt -r
 ```